MPLLang/mpl/README.md

 Currently, MPL only supports programs that are **disentangled**, which (roughly speaking) is the property that concurrent threads remain oblivious to each other's allocations.
-For more information, see the POPL 2020 paper "Disentanglement in Nested-Parallel Programs" by Westrick et al.

-MPL does not yet have a checker to verify disentanglement, so the programmer must manually verify their own code.
+**MPL does not yet have a checker to verify disentanglement, so the programmer must manually check their own code**.

-This is typically not difficult, as disentanglement is fairly general.
-In particular, all race-free programs are disentangled, as are many programs that use shared memory to communicate between concurrent threads.
+Here are a number of different ways to guarantee that your code is disentangled.
+- (Option 1) Use only purely functional data (no `ref`s or `array`s).
+This is the simplest but most restrictive approach.
+- (Option 2) If using mutable data, use only non-pointer data.
+MPL guarantees that simple types (`int`, `word`, `char`, `real`, etc.) are never indirected through a pointer, so for example it is safe to use `int array`.
+Other types such as `int list array` and `int array array` should be avoided.
+This approach is very easy to check and is surprisingly general.
+Data races are fine!
+- (Option 3) Make sure that your program is race-free.
+This can be tricky to check but allows you to use any type of data.
+Many of our example programs are race-free.

+For more information about disentanglement, see the POPL 2020 paper "Disentanglement in Nested-Parallel Programs" by Westrick et al.

 ## Bugs and Known Issues